PURAB2106062004/Photonics-and-Quantum-Systems/README.md

 # Photonics-and-Quantum-Systems
-Research on topics related to Chil Level Photonics and Quantum computing.
+Research on topics related to Chip Level Photonics and Quantum computing.